uccmisl/godash/README.md

 Clone or download this repository.
 Depending on where you save goDASH, you may have to change your GOPATH.

-(you can check your goPath by doing > go env GOPATH )
+(you can check your goPath by using `go env $GOPATH` )

 In Windows :
-Open the control panel, go to "System and Security", then "System", "advanced settings", "environment var" and add a variable called GOPATH with a value of "path/to/goDash/DashApp" and a GOBIN with a value "path/to/goDash/DashApp/bin".
+Open the control panel, go to "System and Security", then "System", "advanced settings", "environment var" and add a variable called GOPATH with a value of "path/to/goDash/DashApp" and a GOBIN with a value "path/to/godash/../bin".

 In linux :
 ```
-export GOPATH=/home/path/to/goDash/DashApp
+export GOPATH=/home/path/to/godash
 export PATH=$PATH:$GOROOT/bin:$GOPATH/bin
 ```
 or add these commands to you ~/.profile (remove "export" as this is not needed in .profile)